Indonesia readies hospital ships for cyclone survivors

 , AFP

-About 120 people have been listed as dead in a remote cluster of islands at the eastern end of the archipelago.

-Another 34 people have been listed as killed in East Timor -- a tiny half-island nation of 1.3 million sandwiched between Indonesia and Australia that is officially known as Timor-Leste.

-The hospital ships were due to leave Jakarta and Semarang, a city east of Indonesia's capital, bound for the disaster-struck region, said Raditya Jati, spokesman for the disaster agency.
+The hospital ships were due to leave for the storm-hit region from Jakarta and Semarang, a city east of Indonesia's capital, said Raditya Jati, spokesman for the disaster agency.

-Hospitals, bridges and thousands of homes were damaged or destroyed by the storm, which flattened scores of small villages.

-Authorities in both countries were also battling to avoid a spread of Covid-19 in crammed evacuation shelters.

 Rescuers have spent the past few days using diggers and shovels to extract mud-covered corpses from the debris